sohaibafifi/sohaibafifi.com/content/home/about.md

 # Biography

-I am an associate professor (Maître de conférences) at the networks and telecommunication department at the University Institutes of Technology of Béthune, France, and a member of the OptiLog research team of the LGI2A laboratory.
+I am an associate professor (Maître de conférences) at the networks and telecommunication department at the University Institutes of Technology of Béthune, France, and a member of the OptiSco research team of the LGI2A laboratory.